GnuCash

 GnuCash is an accounting program that implements a double-entry bookkeeping system.
 It was initially aimed at developing capabilities similar to Intuit, Inc.'s Quicken application, but also has features for small business accounting.
 Recent development has been focused on adapting to modern desktop support-library requirements.

 GnuCash is part of the GNU Project, and runs on Linux, GNU, OpenBSD, FreeBSD, Solaris, macOS, and other Unix-like platforms.
 A Microsoft Windows (2000 or newer) port was made available starting with the 2.2.0 series.

+GnuCash includes scripting support via Scheme, mostly used for creating custom reports.

 History

 Programming on GnuCash began in 1997, and its first stable release was in 1998.
 Small Business Accounting was added in 2001.
 A Mac installer became available in 2004.
 A Windows port was released in 2007.

-GnuCash for Android/GnuCash Mobile
+GnuCash for Android and GnuCash Mobile

 GnuCash for Android was initially developed as part of a Google Summer of Code Project.
-This was an expense-tracking companion app for GnuCash, as opposed to a stand-alone accounting package, and is now abandoned.
+This was an expense-tracking companion app for GnuCash, as opposed to a stand-alone accounting package, and is now discontinued.
 Currently, there are more than 100,000 downloads on the Play Store.

 In 2022 a companion version dubbed GnuCash Mobile is also available on the App Store and Play Store and unlike previous iterations was released under the MIT License.
 GnuCash Mobile is developed using Flutter.
 Beyond mentoring the original GnuCash for Android developer and providing some publicity there was no connection between Gnucash for Android and the GnuCash project, nor is there any for the current so-called GnuCash Mobile app.